lendis-advice-offboaridng-interview-exit-interview-hero

 Offboarding discussion - do's and don'ts

-To ensure that the offboarding interview is successful, there are a few points you should bear in mind.
+To ensure that the offboarding interview is successful, you should consider a few points.

-Voluntariness: Inform the employee that you are interested in an offboarding meeting.
-This gives your counterpart the opportunity to mentally prepare for the meeting and, if necessary, to think about which points should be addressed.
-Also clarify whether the colleagues concerned are willing to have such a conversation.
-In order to receive useful feedback, the employee should attend the meeting with a good feeling.
-Make it clear that the company is interested in their opinion.
+Voluntary participation: Inform the employee that you are interested in an offboarding interview.
+This gives your counterpart the opportunity to prepare mentally for the meeting and, if necessary, to think about which points should be addressed.
+Also clarify whether the colleagues in question are willing to have such a conversation.
+In order to receive useful feedback, the employee should participate in the meeting with a good feeling.
+Make it clear that the company is interested in the opinion.

 If a face-to-face conversation is not an option, a survey could be a possible alternative.
 Some people find it easier to communicate their thoughts in writing and perceive conversations as an interrogation situation.

-Structure: In principle, the interview should take place in a relaxed atmosphere and not seem forced.
-Nevertheless, it makes sense to conduct the interview using a structured guideline or questionnaire.
+Structure: In principle, the interview should take place in a relaxed atmosphere and not appear forced.
+Nevertheless, it makes sense to conduct the interview along a structured guideline or questionnaire.
 If the situation allows, you can go into individual questions or points in detail during the interview.

-Neutrality: Limit yourself to noting down your counterpart's answers and not evaluating them.
-Personal views or even accusations can quickly have a negative impact on the atmosphere of the conversation and prevent you from receiving honest answers.
+Neutrality: Limit yourself to noting the answers of your counterpart and not judging them.
+Personal views or even accusations can quickly negatively affect the atmosphere of the conversation and lead to you no longer receiving honest answers.

-Content: The exit interview should focus on receiving feedback.
+Content: The exit interview should focus on obtaining feedback.
 It is not the place for handover discussions or to clarify other formalities.
-So keep other topics out of it.
+Therefore, exclude other topics.

 Who should attend the offboarding meeting?